opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 [Back to top](#create-a-transmission-module)

 #### Step 4.
+Edit the dummy error mapper file

+The error mapper associates data source error codes, returned by the API, with error messages defined in the `ErrorCode` class.
+Update the keys in the `error_mapping` dictionary to match any error codes that may be returned by the API and set the appropriate value to one of the existing error codes defined in `error_reponse.py`.

+As an example, `1002: ErrorCode.TRANSMISSION_SEARCH_DOES_NOT_EXISTS` would return an error code of 'no_results' if the API returned a 1002 code.
+Stix-shifter returns errors in the following format:

+`{'success': False, 'error': <Error message reported by API>, 'code': <Error code>}`

+#### Step 5.
 Verify that the transmission module was created successfully

 1. You must have: